Caroline Spencer: Casting

 On February 7, 2012, it was announced that Joanna Johnson would reprise the role of Karen Spencer and would be arriving alongside her never-before-heard-of-and-seen daughter Caroline, the namesake of deceased twin sister Caroline Spencer.
 It was announced that actress Linsey Godfrey was cast into the new role.
 Godfrey is known for her roles on several television series such as NCIS, One Tree Hill, and Wizards of Waverly Place.
 The character, while unknown to viewers, would be acknowledged and known to those on-screen.
 In April 2012, it was announced that Crystal Chappell would enter the cast of the series as Caroline's second mother, in the series' first ever lesbian storyline.
 Godfrey has a tattoo to symbolize her successful battle with Hodgkin's lymphoma, which the producers wrote into the show.

-In February 2014, Godfrey alongside Jacob Young crossed over to The Young and the Restless, airing from April 11 to 16, 2014.
+In February 2014, a crossover event between The Bold and the Beautiful and The Young and the Restless was announced involving Godfrey’s character along with the character of Rick Forrester played by Jacob Young.
+Godfrey’s appearances on The Young and the Restless were April 14 and 16, 2014.
+Godfrey took a short break from The Bold and the Beautiful in 2015 when she was hit by a car that February; she returned to set on March 4 of that year, with her co-stars praising her and expressing their happiness of her return, whilst Godfrey expressed excitement at returning.
+Caroline began reappearing onscreen on May 22 of that year.

 In December 2016, Godfrey was put on recurring status with the show.
 In May 2017, Godfrey told Soap Opera Digest that she hasn't heard from the show since her last appearance on October 31, 2016.
 That same month, Godfrey announced she was back taping at the serial.
 Godfrey made her re-appearance from July to September 2017 and then in March 2018.
 In July 2018, it was announced that Godfrey had joined the cast of Days of Our Lives, effectively ending her run as Caroline.